Administrative professional working in the areas of administration, finance, and marketing.

-- It is an indicator to the department of finance as to how much and when finance is needed, and it helps to overcome difficult situations.
+- It is an indicator to the finance department of how much and when finance is needed, and it helps to overcome difficult situations.

 Factors Influencing a Sales Forecasting

 It is essential to consider all economic conditions relating to the firm and the consumers.
-The forecaster must see the general economic trend-inflation or deflation, which affect the business favourably or adversely.
-A thorough knowledge of the economic, political and the general trend of the business facilitates to build a forecast more accurately.
+The forecaster must see the general economic trend-inflation or deflation, which affects the business favourably or adversely.
+Thorough knowledge of the economic, political, and general trends of the business facilitates building a forecast more accurately.

-Products like wearing apparel, luxurious goods, furniture, vehicles, the size of population by its composition customers by age, sex, type, economic condition etc., have an Important role to determine the sales volume.
+Products like wearing apparel, luxurious goods, furniture, vehicles, the size of the population by its composition, customers by age, sex, type, economic condition, etc., have an important role in determining the sales volume.

-Markets are full of similar products manufactured by different firms, which compete among themselves to increase the sales.
-As such, the pricing policy, design, advanced technological improvements, promotional activities etc., of similar industries must be carefully observed.
-A new firm may come up with products to the markets and naturally affect the market share of the existing firms.
+Markets are full of similar products manufactured by different firms, which compete among themselves to increase sales.
+As such, the pricing policy, design, advanced technological improvements, promotional activities, etc., of similar industries must be carefully observed.
+A new firm may come up with products for the markets and naturally affect the market share of the existing firms.

-Future sales are greatly affected by the changes in pricing, advertising policy. quality of products etc. A careful study in relation to the changes in the sales volume may be studied carefully.
-Sales can be increased by a price cut, enhancing advertising policies, increased sales promotions, concessions to customers etc.
+Future sales are greatly affected by the changes in pricing and advertising policy. quality of products etc. A careful study in relation to the changes in the sales volume may be studied carefully.
+Sales can be increased by a price cut, enhancing advertising policies, increased sales promotions, concessions to customers, etc.